Young Californian Dies After Accidentally Taking Counterfeit Xanax

 His family, too, felt his loss keenly.
 Tosh was extremely close to his family, often getting together for family dinners and to play games with his mom, dad, three siblings and two nieces, who adored him.
 They shared a love of sports and enjoyed going to many San Francisco Giants games together.

-Law enforcement investigating Tosh’s death found Benadryl (probably for the hives), and a quarter of a Xanax pill in a Motrin bottle in his room.
+Law enforcement investigating Tosh’s death found Benadryl, and three-quarters of a Xanax pill in a Motrin bottle in his room.
 According to Sgt.
 Chris Clark, the Santa Cruz Sheriff’s Office detective who worked on Tosh's case, a toxicology report revealed that he had overdosed on fentanyl, a synthetic opioid 50 to 100 times more potent than morphine.
 FDA testing confirmed that Tosh's Xanax was the source.
 It was counterfeit, and contained fentanyl rather than the alprazolam he expected.
 Later, the Santa Cruz County Sheriff's Office arrested a local man after they found more of the counterfeit medication among many other illicit substances in his home.

 These statistics indicate that fentanyl is a substantial part of the United States' opioid epidemic, which the New York Times estimates claimed 59,000 lives in 2016.
 According to a July 2016 DEA report, drug traffickers import unregulated fentanyl, or even more potent fentanyl analogs, in powder form from China at a very low cost.
 In the past, they mixed fentanyl with illegal drugs like heroin to boost the potency of their products, often without telling their buyers.
 That activity continues, but more recently traffickers in Mexico, Canada and the United States have been purchasing industrial pill presses along with fentanyl, and manufacturing their own convincing counterfeit prescription pills.
 Hundreds of thousands of these pills have entered the U.S. market since 2014.